callstack/linaria/docs/BABEL_PRESET.md

 # `linaria/babel` preset

 The preset pre-processes and evaluates the CSS.
 The webpack loader uses this preset under the hood.
-You don't need to use add this plugin if you're using the webpack loader.
+You also might want to use this preset if you import the components outside webpack, such as on your server or in unit tests.

-If you need to use this preset for some reason, add `linaria/babel` to your Babel configuration at the end of your presets list:
+To use this preset, add `linaria/babel` to your Babel configuration at the end of the presets list:

 `.babelrc`: